 If the vehicle must be restarted while it is still moving, move the shift lever to N (Neutral) and press POWER twice without pressing the brake pedal.
 The propulsion system will not restart in any other position.

-A chime will sound if the driver door is opened while the vehicle is in ON/ RUN.
-Always press POWER \bigcirc to turn the vehicle off before exiting.
+A chime will sound if the driver door is opened while the vehicle is on.
+Always press POWER \circlearrowleft to turn the vehicle off before exiting.

 Stopping Procedure